 He has published more than 50 papers and patents at the intersection between physiology, health, technology, and human performance.

-He is co-founder of HRV4Training, advisor at Oura, guest lecturer at VU Amsterdam, and editor for IEEE Pervasive Computing Magazine.
-He loves running.
+He is co-founder of HRV4Training, Endurance Coach, advisor at Oura, guest lecturer at VU Amsterdam, and editor for IEEE Pervasive Computing Magazine.

 Social: